Centre for Mental Health cannot advise about individual queries or offer any mental health support.

 Available 24 hours a day to provide confidential emotional support for people who are experiencing feelings of distress, despair or suicidal thoughts.

-Open Monday to Friday 9am to 6pm (except bank holidays).
+Lines are open Monday to Friday 9am to 6pm (except bank holidays).

 Rethink Mental Illness